BSc Sport and Recreation Management

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-The majority of teaching will take place within the School of Education at the centrally located Moray House site.
-The School provides its own IT labs and library, but you can also access all the University's computer facilities and libraries.
+The majority of teaching will take place within the School of Education at the centrally located Holyrood campus.
+The School provides its own IT labs and library, but you can also access all the University's other computer facilities and libraries.

 Students have a compulsory placement course in Year 2 that provides an invaluable opportunity for work-based learning, enabling you to further your understanding of sport management in practice and enhance your employability.

-Placements have previously been with a wide range of organisations in the UK and Scotland, such as sport clubs, health and fitness clubs, football clubs (for example Manchester United), golf courses (for example Gleneagles), sports marketing and media companies (for example Sky Sports, IMG, The Scotsman), governing bodies of sport (for example sportscotland, Scottish Hockey, SFA, Basketball Scotland, RFU, SRU) and local authority sports services, such as Edinburgh Leisure.
+Placements have previously been with a wide range of organisations in the UK, such as community sports clubs, health and fitness clubs, football clubs (for example Celtic and Manchester United), golf courses (for example Gleneagles), sports marketing and media companies (for example Sky Sports, IMG, the Scotsman), governing bodies of sport (for example sportscotland, Scottish Hockey, jogscotland, Basketball Scotland, Rugby Football Union (RFU), Scottish Rugby Union (SRU). and local authority sports trusts, such as Edinburgh Leisure.

 It is possible to study abroad in Year 3 in the USA, Australia, New Zealand, Singapore, Malaysia and in a number of European universities.